project-sunbird/sunbird.org-docs/developer-docs/server-installation/build-and-deploy.md

 - Every job in the **Build** directory has a corresponding job in **ArtifactUpload** directory with the same name
 - These jobs are auto triggered and usually run without issues after the corresponding job in the build directory succeeds
 - The job will fail if your ansible inventory setup is incorrect or incomplete
-- If the job has failed, rerun the job to upload the artifact / docker image
+- If the job has failed, fix the ansible variables issue and rerun the job to upload the artifact / docker image
 - Ensure the artifact upload jobs are successful before proceeding

 #### Code Deploy